Enclose a completed

 samples to Zoologix.

-receives Monday-Friday 9am-5pm, so if you ship overnight,
+receives Monday through Friday.
+If you ship overnight,

-use standard mid-morning delivery - do not select EARLY AM service.
+select standard mid-morning delivery - do not select

 If you ship on a Friday, designate Monday delivery, not weekend